intel/tiny-tensor-compiler/docs/manual/build.rst

    git clone https://github.com/intel/double-batched-fft-library.git

-We only need libclir.so, which we build and install using the following steps.
+We only need libclir.so that we build and install using the following steps.

 .. code:: console